 - Separate The Database From The File Server If Possible: For improved website security, experts advocate keeping web and database servers separate.
 Though the expense may be exorbitant for small businesses, it makes sense when dealing with client credentials and other sensitive information.

 - Encrypt Data Via HTTPS/TLS: To encrypt data, use HTTPS/TLS.
 There are many reasons for this, but the security of your visitors'/customers' data should be your first priority.
 Luckily, Joonweb provides you with HTTPS/TLS encryption.

 - Make Certain You're Aware Of What's Going On With Your Website: Users do not visit their websites on a daily basis.
 When your site's content changes unexpectedly, use uptime monitoring and set up notifications.
 Check to see if the site is on any blacklists that suggest a missed incident on a regular basis.

-- Disable Any Function That You Aren't Using: For example, if you're not using registrations or comments on your website, turn them off.
+- Disable Any Function That You Aren't Using: If you're not using certain functions on your website, like registrations or comments, disable them.
 Remove any plugins or themes that aren't necessary for your website's operation (especially the ones that are disabled or inactive).

-- Update Your Website On A Frequent Basis: Know what software your website runs, check for new vulnerabilities on your software on a regular basis, and always update/patch it as soon as feasible.
+- Update Your Website On A Frequent Basis: Make sure to keep your website software up to date in order to avoid any potential security vulnerabilities.
 Enable automatic updates on your website if your CMS allows it.